CodeXCourses/level-1-course-content/week-1/mini-lab-3-github.md

 Add a few files and folders, and call them what you wish.

+ACP after each file you create.

 Bonus: create html files and populate them with tags you learned in Mimo.

+Note: If you haven't installed git yet, VS Code or the Terminal may ask you to install git with a popup.
+Clicking OK, and accepting all the defaults should be all that is required to install git on your machine.

 ### Turn-in (5-10 min)